AllenCheung0213/Uber-Data-Analytics/README.md

 <img src="data_model.jpeg">

 ## Shoutouts
-I give a huge thanks to Darshil Parmar(https://www.youtube.com/@DarshilParmar) and his help during this project
+I give a huge thanks to Darshil Parmar(https://www.youtube.com/@DarshilParmar) and his help on this project